cheredia19/footy-euros-history/README.md

 England reached Italy, and former Yugoslavia in second place among the countries with the most runner-up finishes.
 The former USSR and Germany lead that figure, with three.

-### Runner-ups of European Championships
+### Two in a row
 <PlotlyBarChart
   data={{
     url: 'runnerups.csv'
   }}
-  title="Two runner-up finishes in a row for England put them in second place" xAxis="runner_up" yAxis="number"
+  title="Two runner-up finishes for England in 2020 and 2024 put them in second place" xAxis="runner_up" yAxis="number"
 />